Ayutthaya Kingdom: Origins

-The lower Chao Phraya Basin around the turn of the second millennium was split between Lopburi (Lavo), which dominated the eastern half of the Lower Chao Phraya, and Suphanburi, which dominated the west.
-The lower Chao Phraya Basin was also influenced by Angkor culture but not direct Angkorian political and military influence.
-Ayutthaya, argued by Charnvit Kasetsiri, was the merger of four different port polities along the Lower Chao Phraya Basin: Lopburi, Suphanburi, Ayutthaya, and Phetchaburi.
-Suphanburi had first sent a tribute mission to Song dynasty in 1180 and Phetchaburi to the Yuan dynasty in 1294.

-The city of Ayutthaya is likely to have existed before the supposed "foundation" in 1351.
+The lower Chao Phraya Basin around the turn of the second millennium was split between Lavo Kingdom, which dominated the eastern half of the Lower Chao Phraya, and Suphannabhum, which dominated the west.
+The western lower Chao Phraya Basin was also influenced by Angkorian culture but not direct Angkorian political and military influence.
+Ayutthaya, argued by Charnvit Kasetsiri, was the merger of four different port polities along the Lower Chao Phraya Basin: Lopburi (Lavo), Suphanburi, Ayutthaya, and Phetchaburi.
+Suphanburi had first sent a tribute mission to Song dynasty in 1180 and Phetchaburi to the Yuan dynasty in 1294 and tribute missions to Vijaynagar empire between 1400 and 1500.
+The earliest written records of Ayutthaya in the Chinese chronicles is that a Chinese official fled to Xian in 1282/83.
+Xian first sent an embassy to the Yuan dynasty in 1292, after which the Yuan requested another embassy.
+While older and traditional scholars argue that the ethnically Thai Sukhothai or Suphanburi was the Xiān mentioned in Chinese sources, more recent scholarship, like Chris Baker and Pasuk Phongpaichit, argue that Xian referred to Ayutthaya as that was the same name later used for Ayutthaya by the Chinese court.
+Michael Vickery argued that it is likely the Chinese used Xian to refer to the lower Chao Phraya Basin from its inception.

+One of the earliest foreign sources to mention Xiān are the Đại Việt texts compiled during the reign of Lý Anh Tông, says merchants from Xiān Kingdom (暹羅) and others arrived at Hǎidōng (海東) and requested permission to trade and set up a trading post at Yún tún (雲屯) in 1149.
+Other requests for trade were sent in 1241 and 1360.
+Xian also sent tributes to Đại Việt in 1182 and 1334.
+In 1313–1315, Xiān attempted to annex Champa but failed due to the reinforcements from Đại Việt.
+There was also a record of Siamese led by Passara, son of the king of Siam, settled in Java and established the city of Passaraan in 800.

 Archaeological findings have found evidence of buildings on the island of Ayutthaya prior to the 12th century.
 Pottery shards have been discovered to have been dated as early as the 1270s.
-Some temples to the east of Ayutthaya, off the island, have been known to exist before 1351.
+Some temples to the east of Ayutthaya, off the island, have been known to exist before the traditional founding of the kingdom in 1351.
 Recent archaeological works reveal pre-existing barays superimposed on by subsequent structures.
 The Tamnan mulasasana Buddhist chronicle notes that in the 1320s, two Buddhist monks visited Ayutthaya in search of scriptures and that a previous monk had been honored by the "King of Ayodhia" on his return from Lanka.
+Since the late 13th century, expeditions were sent to the Malay Peninsula and Sumatra in the goal of extracting resources to gain a share of the maritime trade.
 Other contemporary scholars argued that Ayutthaya had been an important commercial center since the 11th century or at least several centuries prior to 1351.